-These materials are shared for informational purposes only.
-The FLPG has made no effort to collect or share materials other than those that relate to United States federal regulations and procedures.
-The FLPG makes no representation as to their accuracy or completeness and warns that the materials may change or become out of date.
+The materials are provided for informational and educational purposes only.
+Materials may change or become out of date.
 These materials do not constitute legal advice.
-Each recipient of these materials should consult his or her own attorney or accountant to fully understand any legal obligations imposed by regulation and procedures discussed in these materials, as well as any other potentially applicable federal, state or local laws and regulations.
-This sharing of these materials is not intended to alter any recipient's responsibility for complying with all applicable laws and regulations.
+Each recipient of these materials should consult his or her own attorney or accountant to fully understand any legal obligations imposed by regulations and procedures discussed in these materials, as well as any other potentially applicable federal, state, or local laws and regulations.
+The sharing of these materials is not intended to alter any recipient's responsibility for complying with all applicable laws and regulations.